-A.T.L.A.S.
-Elementary School's discipline policies are based upon a school-wide discipline plan, which is used as a guide to develop school rules, develop behavior management programs, promote responsibility, promote respect, and minimize classroom disruptions.
+Sunset School's discipline policies are based upon a schoolwide discipline plan, which is used as a guide to develop school rules, develop behavior management programs, promote responsibility, promote respect, and minimize classroom disruptions.
+Sunset School uses "Lesson One" and C.H.A.M.P.S. as schoolwide systems for behavior and to encourage a positive school culture.
 Teachers clearly identify and explain behavior expectations to their students and discuss consequences for poor or disruptive behavior in the classroom.
-The mission statement is posted in each classroom as well as behavioral goals for all students based on the Leader in Me program.
-A.T.L.A.S.
-Elementary School employs a progressive approach in managing students who make poor choices in behavior, do not follow school rules, or are disruptive in the classroom.
+Sunset School employs a progressive approach in managing students who make poor choices in behavior, do not follow school rules, or are disruptive in the classroom.